|Guide||♦||297 Triplogs||1 Topic|

 short but steep

-2011-11-28 Data updated to reflect the specific one-way segment and name changed from "Mine Drop Trail".
+Data updated to reflect the specific one-way segment and name changed from "Mine Drop Trail".
 The beginning of the trail appears to be 0.6mi up the Pyramid Trail.
-Description below is from the Chandler/19th Ave trailhead.
+The description below is from the Chandler/19th Ave trailhead.

 This junction is the beginning of the Ruins Trail.
 Once out of the wash, you'll be heading north towards the ruin and South Mt.
 This area is fairly level but with a gradual climb.
 About halfway to the ruins, you will encounter the junction of the Mine Drop Trail.

 At this point, take the trail to your right to start on the Mine Drop Trail.
 This trail continues on a gradual climb until the mine, where there is another junction for a spur that will take you to the mine shaft.
-This mine shaft is horizontal and cut straight into the mountain.
-The entrance is a little tight, but once you're in, the mine shaft is walkable although you'll have to crouch a bit depending on how tall you are.
-On our first visit, I walked 50'+ in and make the first corner to the right.
-Looking further with my headlamp on, the mineshaft appeared to go several more hundred feet, certainly past where any daylight could reach.
-Not knowing what to expect in an abandoned mine, it seemed wise to not press much further.
+This mineshaft is horizontal and cuts straight into the mountain.
+The entrance is a little tight, but once you're in, the mine shaft is walkable, although you'll have to crouch a bit depending on how tall you are.
+On our first visit, I walked 50'+ in and made the first corner to the right.
+Looking further with my headlamp on, the mineshaft appeared to go several hundred feet, certainly past where any daylight could reach.
+Not knowing what to expect in an abandoned mine, it seemed wise not to press much further.